Beijing-Backed Association Expects Surge in Certification of Low-Carbon Aluminium

 Credit: aboodi vesakaran/Pexels

-The China Green Metal Certification Center (CGMC), an industry association supported by Beijing, is set to play a pivotal role in certifying production.
+The Green Metal Certification Center (CGMC), an industry association supported by Beijing, is set to play a pivotal role in certifying low-carbon aluminium production.
 Since its launch in June, the CGMC has made significant strides, and it anticipates accrediting approximately 2.75 million metric tons as green this year, equivalent to 7% of the industry's production.
 The figure is projected to soar to 4 million tons in 2024.

 China stands as the world's largest producer of aluminium, an industry notorious for its heavy electricity consumption, which can be environmentally taxing.
-Although coal has traditionally fueled the majority of this power in China, the sector has been progressively transitioning towards more sustainable energy sources, including and renewables.
+Although coal has traditionally fueled the majority of this power in China, the sector has been progressively transitioning towards more sustainable energy sources, including hydropower and renewables.

 The driving force behind this move towards eco-friendliness is the surging global demand for a greener supply chain.
 Notable brands such as Apple, Audi, and BMW are compelling Chinese aluminium smelters to certify that their products are low in emissions.